The View: Jedediah Bila Gets Bashing From Co-Hosts For Taking Trump’s Side And Saying Hollywood Should Not Be Involved In Politics

 — ludovic choupo (@ludovicchoupo) January 10, 2017

-According to the Inquisitr, Streep who was given the Cecil B. DeMille Award for an acting career that had spanned more than 40 years used her acceptance speech to blast the president-elect for mocking disabled, journalist Serge Kovaleski.
-The reporter who suffers from arthrogryposis, had questioned the authenticity of Donald Trump’s statement in a Washington Post story when the 70-year-old future president said thousands of Muslims had celebrated the 9/11 attacks.
+According to the Inquisitr, Streep, who was given the Cecil B. DeMille Award for an acting career that had spanned more than 40 years, used her acceptance speech to blast the president-elect for mocking disabled, journalist Serge Kovaleski.
+The reporter, who suffers from arthrogryposis, had questioned the authenticity of Donald Trump’s statement in a Washington Post story when the 70-year-old future president said thousands of Muslims had celebrated the 9/11 attacks.

 Trump at a rally in South Carolina had then attacked the reporter, drawing up his wrists close to his chest and flailing around.
 He flatly denied that he was imitating the reporter, arguing that he had no idea that Kovaleski was disabled.
 Serge Kovaleski, countered his claims, adding that he and Trump were on a first-name basis after he had interviewed him in his office and at press conferences at least a dozen times.
 In a statement, Mr. Trump denied ever meeting the Pulitzer Prize- winning journalist saying Kovaleski must think a lot of himself to think he would remember him.